 2. Optimize your site

-Few things can derail a stellar SEM campaign quicker than a sub-par website or landing page.
-That’s why you want to ensure yours is optimized before diving in.
-It also helps to be adding new, high-quality content at a consistent cadence so you continue to build strong SEO.
+Few things can derail a stellar SEM campaign quicker than a poorly designed website or sub-par landing page.
+That’s why you want to ensure all of your pages are fully optimized before going all-in.
+Of course, it also helps to add new, high-quality content at a consistent cadence so you continue to build strong SEO.

-Ideally, your website loads fast, is super secure, doesn’t have any wonky formatting when viewed on a mobile device, and is optimized with meta descriptions, headings, page titles, and a sitemap.
-You also want to optimize your landing pages, so your message and CTAs lead the prospect to the desired action.
+You also want to optimize your landing pages so your message is clear and your CTAs lead the prospect to the desired action.

 Pro tip: Hubspot has created a Website Grader tool that lets you input your domain to see instant results.
-The site measures things like page speed, mobile rendering, SEO, security, and more, and offers tips for how you can optimize further.
+This tool measures things like page speed, mobile rendering, SEO, security, and more, with tips on how you can optimize further.

 3. Make sure your conversion tracking is good to go

-It may seem obvious that you should set up conversion tracking to effectively be able to draw lines from your ads to things like purchases and form submissions.
-But time and time again, we see companies that have failed to properly set up conversion tracking, which means they don’t have a firm handle on how their SEM program is performing.
+It may seem obvious that you should set up conversion tracking to effectively draw lines from your ads to things like purchases and form submissions.
+But time and time again, we see companies that have failed to properly set up conversion tracking, which means they don’t have a firm, accurate handle on how their SEM program is performing.

 Conversion tracking not only gives you insight into performance, but it collects valuable data on customer action that you can use to iterate your program down the line.
 (Google Analytics is arguably the most popular conversion tracking tool, though there are other options you can explore as well.)